KnoP-01/krl-for-vim/README.md

 #### ~/.vim/ftdetect/krl.vim
-Detects KRL files based on their file name ending .src, .dat and .sub.
-To not interfere with other file types, .dat files are checked for the presence of a DEFDAT line or any &HEADER.
+Detects KRL files based on their file name and content.
+KRL files are checked for the presence of a DEF* line or any &HEADER.
+In case of an empty file you need to `:set filetype=krl` manually.
 Requires >

     :filetype on